-The input format for billing adapters, i.e. the CDR information about the completed calls that comes from MF to the billing adapter UDP port is shown in Table 1.
+The input format for billing adapters, i.e. the CDR information about the completed calls that comes from MF to the journal used by billing adapter is shown in Table 1.
 This information goes in chronological order of when the call was completed, i.e. when CDR record was created for the call.
 The provided table contains names of the fields, description of the fields, and CDR data samples.